 The next day we had family pictures.
 Of course my children would not all smile and look in the same direction at the same time and I was so very frustrated.
 I didn't see a single good shot of our family.
 Oh well, the group family shots were good.
 Everyone was in them except my husband James and Hyrum who's on his mission.

 Then we played at the beach all day.
 We had a boat, thanks to Clay and Vern, and I attempted to kneeboard for the first time in probably 12 years.
 No luck, just bruises all up and down my arms.
 There was a fun little kayak for paddling around the lake, and we had fun in the sand and waves.
-Abby in the sand and wind, Jimmy in the boat, Augie and Abby in "his" boat.

 This is the only picture I got of Sam; the rest of the time he was in the water.